sib-swiss/RNAseq-introduction-training/docs/days/mapping.md

 	[ Download the report ](../assets/html/043_multiqc_mouseMT_mapped_raw.html){target=_blank : .md-button }

 ## Comparison of mapping the trimmed reads

 After having mapped the raw reads, we also map the trimmed reads and then compare the results to decide which one we want to use for the rest of our analysis.

-We will spare you the mapping of the trimmed read and let you directly download the mapping multiqc report:
+We will spare you the mapping of the trimmed reads, and let you directly download the mapping multiqc report:

 [ trimmed reads mapping  report ](../assets/html/045_multiqc_mouseMT_mapped_trimmed.html){target=_blank : .md-button }